mythril-forge/homebrew-classes/docs/homebrew/sorcerer.md

 You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.

 ### Heightened Spell
-***Cost: 3—5 points / creature***
+***Cost: 3—7 points / creature***

 When you cast a spell that forces other creatures to make a saving throw, you can intensify the spell's full force on some of those creatures.

-To do so, you must spend 3 sorcery points for each creature that you want to affect.
+To do so, you must spend 3 sorcery points for each selected creature that you want to affect.
 A chosen creature has disadvantage on any saving throws directly induced by the spell until the start of your next turn.

-You can instead spend 5 sorcery points per creature to make them automatically fail any saving throws directly induced by the spell until the start of your next turn.
+You can instead spend 5 sorcery points per selected creature to make them automatically fail any saving throws directly induced by the spell until the start of your next turn.

 ### Instinctive Spell
 ***Cost: variable***